-- In those wireless environments where there is significant wireless noise, TCP may confuse radio-based signal corruption and the corresponding packet drop with network congestion, and consequently the TCP session may back off its sending rate too early and back off for too long. - TCP will also back off too early when there is insufficient buffer space in the network's routers.
-This is a more subtle effect, but it is related to the coarseness of the TCP algorithm and the consequent burstiness of TCP packet sequences.
-These bursts, which will occur at up to twice the bottleneck capacity rate, are smoothed out by network buffers.
-Buffer exhaustion in the interior of the network will cause packet drop, which will cause the generation of a loss signal to the active TCP session, which will, in turn, either halve its sending rate or in the worst case reset the session state and restart with a single packet exchange.
-Particularly in wide area networks, where the end-to-end delay bandwidth product becomes a significant factor, TCP uses the network's buffers to sustain a steady state throughput which matches the available network capacity.
-Where the interior buffers are under-configured in memory it is not possible to even out the TCP bursts to continuously flow through the constrained point at the available data rate.

-• TCP also asks of its end hosts to have sufficient local capacity equal to the network capacity on the forward and reverse paths.
-The reason why is that TCP will not discard data until the remote end has reliably acknowledged it, so the sending host has to retain a copy of the data for the time it takes to send the data plus the time for the remote end to send the matching acknowledgement.
+- In those wireless environments where there is significant wireless noise, TCP may confuse the outcome of radio-based signal corruption and the corresponding packet drop with the outcome of network congestion, and consequently the TCP session may back off its sending rate too early and back off for too long. - TCP also backs off too early when the network routers have insufficient buffer space.
+This effect is more subtle, but it is related to the coarseness of the TCP algorithm and the consequent burstiness of TCP packet sequences.
+These bursts, which occur at up to twice the bottleneck capacity rate, are smoothed out by network buffers.
+Buffer exhaustion in the interior of the network causes packet drop, which causes the generation of a loss signal to the active TCP session, which, in turn, either halves its sending rate or-in the worst case-resets the session state and restarts with a single packet exchange.
+Particularly in wide-area networks, where the end-to-end delay-bandwidth product becomes a significant factor, TCP uses the network buffers to sustain a steady-state throughput that matches the available network capacity.
+Where the interior buffers are underconfigured in memory it is not possible to even out the TCP bursts to continuously flow through the constrained point at the available data rate. - TCP also asks its end hosts to have local capacity equal to the available network capacity on the forward and reverse paths.
+The reason is that TCP does not discard data until the remote end has reliably acknowledged it, so the sending host has to retain a copy of the data for the time it takes to send the data plus the time for the remote end to send the matching acknowledgement.

-Even taking these limitations into account it's true to say that TCP works amazingly well in most environments.
-Nevertheless, one area is proving to be a quite fundamental challenge to TCP as we know it, and that's the domain of wide area, very high speed data transfer.
+Even accounting for these limitations, it is true to say that TCP works amazingly well in most environments.
+Nevertheless, one area is proving to be quite a fundamental challenge to TCP as we know it, and that is the domain of wide-area, very-high-speed data transfer.

-Very High Speed TCP
+Very-High-Speed TCP

-End host computers, even laptop computers these days, are typically equipped with gigabit Ethernet interfaces, have gigabytes of memory and internal data channels that can move gigabits of data per second between memory and the network interface.
-Current IP networks are constructed using multi-gigabit circuits and high capacity switches and routers (assuming that there is still a quantitative difference between these two forms of packet switching equipment these days!).
-If the end hosts and the network both can support gigabit transmissions then a TCP session should be able to operate end-to-end at gigabits per second, and achieve the same efficiency at gigabit speeds as it does at megabit speeds - right?
+End host computers, even laptop computers these days, are typically equipped with Gigabit Ethernet interfaces, and have gigabytes of memory and internal data channels that can move gigabits of data per second between memory and the network interface.
+Current IP networks are constructed using multigigabit circuits and high-capacity switches and routers (assuming there is still a quantitative difference between these two forms of packet switching equipment).
+If the end hosts and the network both can support gigabit transmissions then a TCP session should be able to operate end to end at gigabits per second, and achieve the same efficiency at gigabit speeds as it does today at megabit speeds-right?